HOW TO DOWNSIZE – FULL TIME RVING – DECLUTTER YOUR HOUSE

 DOWNSIZING AND GETTING RID OF SENTIMENTAL ITEMS – FULL TIME RVING

-Let’s talk about how to downsize when getting ready to go full time RVing.
+Let’s talk about how to downsize when getting ready to go full-time RVing.

 Do you remember when I mentioned I’d go back to the beginning and let you know how we got to South Padre, Texas?
 Well, I’m finally getting back to talking about that.
-We are just loving South Padre Island so much that we want to talk about all of it, so if you ever make it South Padre you can experience some amazing adventures.
+We are just loving South Padre Island so much that we want to talk about all of it, so if you ever make it to South Padre you can experience some amazing adventures.
 Squirrel, focus, downsizing.

 “How were you able to get rid of everything you owned, especially sentimental items?”
 This is one of the biggest questions we get from people while on the road.
-For this post, I want to help you be able to figure out how to downsize when getting ready to go full time RVing.
+For this post, I want to help you be able to figure out how to downsize when getting ready to go full-time RVing.
 Also, how to deal with things that you are sentimentally attached to.